jhund/rails-recipes/pages/how_to_change_objects.md

 #### Simple processing

 We do some very simple processing around the change.
-E.g., sanitize some data or compute some dependent values.
+E.g., we sanitize some data or compute some dependent values.
 ActiveRecord callbacks are suitable in this scenario, as long as they reference only internal state and no other objects.

 #### Complex processing

-Involves any of the following:
+Involves one or more of the following:

 * The process touches other objects.
 * The process uses a 3rd party service.